Wednesday, December 13, 2017

 Pete And Press

 Holidays aren't the same when your parents have passed away.
 I was blessed with terrific relationships with my folks but not all are so blessed.
 In daily prayer requests from my students, petitions are penned asking for better communication with their folks.
-Some of my students have no living biological parents so that is an even heavier burden for a teen to bear.
+Some of my students in the past have had no living biological parents so that is an even heavier burden for a teen to bear.
 The following is about one of the most famous American athletes and his not quite so famous father.
 This is from 12-28-06.

 It's the season to cash in the gift cards.
 Yesterday was Macy's and today was TARGET.
 I have $75 left on various Starbucks cards so that will take awhile.
 This morning, I headed to BORDERS to redeem a gift from a student.
 Several times I was approached by employees who offered their help but true to form, I rejected their overtures.
 I couldn't find the book I had my heart set on but just as I was about to leave, there it was in a new hardcover display: MARAVICH, a biography by Wayne Federman and Marshall Terrill.
 My gift card didn't cover the total cost but it was worth a few extra dollars.
 I know the basic story of Pete Maravich but I'm interested in the details.
 The leading scorer in college basketball history and chosen as one of the NBA'S 50 Greatest Players, the player nicknamed Pistol Pete should have had a happy life ....but he didn't.
 His teams did not win championships and his flashy style turned many off.
 He had a contentious relationship with his father/coach and his mother, after battling depression, committed suicide.
 He struggled with alcohol and his career was shortened by injury.
 I'm only one hundred pages into this well-written book but it has confirmed what I already knew.
 Pete Maravich was programmed by his father at birth to become a basketball star.
 In that sense, he was successful.
 The Pistol was well ahead of his time in terms of ball handling and flamboyant play.
 His signing at LSU sparked basketball mania in Louisiana, a state dominated by football.
 But there were always critics who accused him of shooting too much and his dad, Press, of favoritism.
 His teammates in the pros often disdained his unorthodox brand of offense and he at times feuded with his coaches.
 For all his glory, it just seems there was no fairy tale curtain call for this magnificently talented athlete.
 It needed a happier ending.